直接跳至内容部分

 • Develop your own characters, logos, and concepts

-• CC BY-SA: You must give credit and share your work under the same license
+• CC BY-SA: credit + share under same license

 Use public domain images